-Is there a Time Limit for Spinal Cord Injury Claims?
+Is there a Time Limit for Spinal Cord Injury Claims in California?

 Each state is responsible for setting a time limit on how long victims have to file lawsuits against alleged negligent parties to recover damages.
-In California, the statute of limitations for these claims is typically two years from the date the injury occurred.
-The statute of limitations for spinal cord injuries caused by medical negligence is three years from the date the injury occurred or from the date that the medical negligence was discovered.
+In California, the statute of limitations for personal injury claims is typically two years from the date the injury occurred.
+The statute of limitations for injuries caused by medical negligence is three years from the date the injury occurred or from the date that the medical negligence was discovered.

-It is vital to keep these statutes of limitation in mind when pursuing claims to secure compensation.
-A skilled Sacramento spinal cord injury lawyer will ensure that all claims are filed on time and that all court deadlines are met.
+It is vital to keep these statutes of limitation in mind when pursuing personal injury claims to secure compensation.
+An experienced Sacramento spinal cord injury lawyer will ensure that all claims are filed on time and that all court deadlines are met.

 Contact Our Sacramento Spinal Cord Injury Attorney

 If you or a loved one have sustained a spinal cord injury as a result of the negligent actions of another individual or entity in the Sacramento area, you need to reach out to a spinal injury attorney immediately.
 These claims can become incredibly complicated, but an attorney will help handle every aspect of the claim on your behalf.